 If you take or store surface water or groundwater from any source, you are abstracting or impounding water.
-These activities are controlled through three levels of authorisation, according to the degree of risk to the water environment:
+These activities are controlled through four levels of authorisation, according to the degree of risk to the water environment:

 You must comply with GBRs if you abstract: